shamanengine/shamanengine.github.io/raspberrypi_zero_w_setup.md

 # How to set up Raspberry Pi Zero W as a Web server
-Raspberry Pi in general and Zero W don't have that much horsepower to run a heavy-weight web-server, so you may want to make your set up as optimal as possible
+Raspberry Pi in general and Zero W don't have that much horsepower to run a heavy-weight web server, so you may want to make your set up as optimal as possible

 ## Installing Raspbian Lite
 Raspbian Lite is not much more than Debian core + drivers + pretty generic software for Raspberry to run.
 That's it.
 No GUI, no office suite, no browser.
 This is very useful when you want to spare resources, and just use log-console as output